 BSc (Hons) PhD PGCE

-I am currently working in Prof Paul Harrison and Dr Elizabeth Tunbridge's Translational Neuroscience group, investigating the impact of COMT inhibition on emotional processing, reward and stress and its modulation by genotype
+I have also previously worked with Prof Paul Harrison and Dr Elizabeth Tunbridge's Translational Neuroscience group, investigating the impact of COMT inhibition on emotional processing, reward and stress and its modulation by genotype.

 During my first postdoctoral position in Dora Duka's lab at Sussex University, I investigated the effects of alcohol on cognition and emotional processing using fMRI and a battery of cognitive tasks.

-I then came to Oxford to work with Dr Rebecca Park, investigating the neurobiological basis of Anorexia Nervosa in a currently-ill and recovered population.
-We hope to uncover the neural and behavioural correlates of aberrant reward and habit formation in Anorexia Nervosa.
-I was also involved in a study with Prof Tipu Aziz, piloting Deep Brain Stimulation for severe AN.
+I then came to Oxford to work with Rebecca Park's OxBREaD group, investigating the neurobiological basis of AN in a currently-ill and recovered population.
+Our research investigates the neural and behavioural correlates of reward and habit formation in AN using fMRI and MEG.
+I also managed the first pilot study of DBS for AN with Rebecca Park and Tipu Aziz.

 Scaife JC. et al, (2017), Frontiers in Psychiatry, 8, 30 - 30